BS in Kinesiology

 With the strategy call, we will go over your health history and talk about where you are now and where you want to be.
 I will give you the next steps and a number of resources to help you out on your journey.

-If it’s a match and you want to go forward with coaching, the cost of the Strategy Call will be credited to your package purchase.
+If it’s a match and you want to go forward with coaching, the cost of the Strategy Call is $80 and will be credited to your package purchase.
 If you just needed some guidance and are moving on, no hard feelings!
 You still get all that awesome knowledge and resources.

 What do the first 1-5 months of coaching look like?